 Pack your shovel, bucket, a change of clothes and hiking shoes along with your typical beach belongings, and go dig for tonight's super!

 What are you waiting for?
-Come visit us here on Canada's East Coast.
-And don't forget your beach apparel!
+Come visit us here on Canada's East Coast and check out these 6 must see beaches in Nova Scotia.
+Don't forget your beach apparel!

 Budget Travel Blog: Tips and tricks for affordable vacation planning.
 From cheap hotels to cheap flights and everything in between, prioritizing safety and comfort.